 Our program consists of core faculty and rotations in the Departments of Neurology, Physiatry, Psychiatry, and Palliative Care to provide a multidisciplinary experience.
 Fellows who complete the training program and are board certified in their primary specialty are eligible to take the American Board of Anesthesiology (ABA) Pain Medicine Certification Examination.

 We invite you to reach out to us with any questions.

 As a pain management fellow within the Department of Anesthesiology, you learn interventional, multimodal, and multidisciplinary approaches to managing a wide variety of acute and chronic pain conditions.
 The fellowship is offered at a busy pain management practice on the West Side of Manhattan.
 We treat a wide variety of relatively common painful pathologies like radiculopathies and arthropathies to rare conditions such as craniofacial neuralgias and complex regional pain syndrome.

-You will receive extensive training in performing the following outpatient procedures: epidural steroid injections (interlaminar, transforaminal, caudal), epidural adhesiolysis, discography, medial branch blocks, radiofrequency ablations, joint injections (sacroiliac, hip, knee, shoulder, hand), trigger point injections, peripheral nerve blocks, craniofacial nerve blocks (trigeminal, occipital, sphenopalatine), stellate ganglion blocks, lumbar sympathetic blocks, superior hypogastric plexus blocks, ganglion impar blocks, kyphoplasties, spinal cord stimulators, and ketamine infusions.
+You receive extensive training in the following outpatient procedures: epidural steroid injections (interlaminar, transforaminal, caudal), epidural adhesiolysis, medial branch blocks, radiofrequency ablations, joint injections (sacroiliac, hip, knee, shoulder, and hand), trigger point injections, peripheral nerve blocks, craniofacial nerve blocks (trigeminal, occipital, and sphenopalatine), stellate ganglion blocks, lumbar sympathetic blocks, superior hypogastric plexus blocks, ganglion impar blocks, and trials/implantations of spinal cord stimulators, dorsal root ganglion stimulators, and intrathecal pumps.

-Clinical training occurs at both Mount Sinai West and Mount Sinai St. Luke’s.
+Clinical training occurs at the wellness and pain management outpatient office on 57th street and at Mount Sinai West and Mount Sinai St. Luke’s.

 How to Apply